awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-version.md

 ### Adding a Package Version \(Simple\)<a name="add-pkg-version-simple"></a>

-To add a package version by using the **Simple** workflow, prepare updated installable files or add installables to support more platforms and architectures\.
+To add a package version by using the **Simple** workflow, prepare updated installable files or add installable files to support more platforms and architectures\.
 Then, use Distributor to upload new and updated installable files and add a package version\.
 The simplified **Add version** workflow in the Distributor console updates the manifest file and associated SSM document for you\.

 **To add a package version \(simple\)**